Where to begin

 + care fees

 + optional extras

 Depending on the resident’s financial circumstances they may be eligible for Government assistance towards their costs.
-Some people are only required to pay the Basic Daily Fee, which is deducted from their pension.
+Some people are only required to pay the Basic Daily Fee, which is 85% of the pension.